 Watch CBS News

-In a hearing Wednesday afternoon, Judge Leo T. Sorokin expressed concern that the young teen had been driven overnight to a detention facility in New York for children, and ordered her immediate return to Massachusetts.
+In a hearing Wednesday afternoon, Judge Leo T. Sorokin expressed concern that the teen had been driven overnight to a detention facility in New York for children, and ordered her immediate return to Massachusetts.

-The girl's lawyer told CBS News Boston she was detained by ICE on Tuesday while pulled over in a car with her U.S. citizen brothers in a parking lot outside the Bethel Presbyterian Church in Marlboro.
+The girl's lawyer told CBS News Boston she was detained by ICE Tuesday while pulled over in a car with her U.S. citizen brothers in a parking lot outside the Bethel Presbyterian Church in Marlboro.

 Massachusetts girl taken into ICE custody

-Lattarulo says he had not been able to reach the teen since her transfer to New York.
+Lattarulo said he had not been able to reach the teen since her transfer to New York.
+News of the detention sparked immediate outrage among local politicians.

 "I think like any parent, I'm furious," said Massachusetts Congresswoman Lori Trahan, a Democrat.
 "This is not immigration enforcement, this is the targeting of a child to inflict maximum pain on a family."